U.S. Route 35: Ohio

 Before the adoption of the U.S. Highway System in 1926, the route in Ohio was known in its entirety as SR 11.
 By 1966, the first freeway portion of the route began construction, comprising the Chillicothe bypass.

 Freeway portions on the east side of Dayton and south side of Xenia were completed by 1971, and around Washington Court House by 1974.

 Before 1988, westbound traffic on US 35 west of I-75 in Dayton turned north along Williams Street, then was routed along West Third Street (eastbound traffic on West Third Street turned south on Broadway Street back to US 35); on October 25, 1996, a new expressway alignment through west Dayton, known as the "US 35 West" project, was completed.
 This portion of the route in Dayton west of I-75 is designated the "C. J. McLin Jr. Parkway", in honor of the late state representative who advocated for and worked toward the construction of "US 35 West".

-The portion of US 35 from Drexel to SR 320 is the only two-lane, an undivided section of the route remaining in Ohio.
+The portion of US 35 from Drexel to SR 320 is the only two-lane, undivided section of the route remaining in Ohio.
 US 35 is a major Appalachian Development Highway System Corridor linking I-70 and points west to I-64 and points east.

 The portion of the route within Gallia County is designated the "Bob Evans Highway", in honor of the restaurateur and pork sausage marketer who spent most of his life in the county.

 The portion of the route between Gallipolis and Jackson is designated as part of the Welsh Scenic Byway by the Ohio Department of Transportation, celebrating Welsh immigrants who settled in southeastern Ohio during the 19th century.

 The interchange at North Fairfield Road in Beavercreek opened on October 25, 2003.
 As part of the project, the existing ramp from State Route 835 (Research Boulevard) to westbound US 35 was removed, with the area converted to wetlands, and part of the pavement used as a connection to a regional rail trail.

 The section between Richmond Dale and Chillicothe was upgraded to a freeway in 2005.

 On August 26, 2015, the at-grade intersection with Keystone Furnace Road and McCarty Lane at the Jackson–Lick Township line was converted into a right-in/right-out interchange.

-In Beavercreek as of November 2021, the traffic pattern has been officially switched to the U.S. 35 Superstreet at both intersections of Orchard Lane and Factory Road, according to the Ohio Department of Transportation.
+In November 2021, the stretch of road from Orchard Lane in Beavercreek Township to Factory Road in Beavercreek was converted to a superstreet configuration, according to the Ohio Department of Transportation.
+Construction is currently ongoing at Trebein Road and Valley Road, as this intersection is converted into an interchange with US 35 (adding an exit).